ericyrhuang/ericyrhuang.github.io/_drafts/apollo.md

-Some notes of what we talked about today with Eli:
+## Notes

 1. Patience vs Complacence
 He spent a year thinking about this and how to have a big impact on the world.
 Wrote essays, mainly for himself, about how to best serve the world.
 Came up with systems and ways to think about impact and how to balance that with other things in life that make people feel fulfilled and happy.
 It’s not something he’s looked back on and reread as they were really only helpful then to help hime organize his thoughts down on paper instead of it floating away before him.

-Disassembled the structure in his life — broke up with gf, left job, moved out of house with friends… etc.
-But too far in the opposite direction was painful as well.
+Disassembled the structure in his life — broke up with gf, left job, moved out of house with friends… etc. But too far in the opposite direction was painful as well.
 That year was one of the most difficult in his life even though it sounded like a great sabbatical and mental break.
-He was torturing himself over what to do and how to do It.
+He was torturing himself over what to do and how to do it.

-how to build leverage

 Re-derived from first principles what was important to him and how he viewed the world.
 We're so unbelievably privileged with access the world's resources and best education.
 I was born into a whole and loving family where I never went hungry.
 How is it that someone can be born into such a different world?
 What responsibility do I have towards them?

-But how can we pay it forward?
+How can we pay it forward?

 - At The Climate Corporation he was using these AI / ML models to help big Agra improve their yields by ~5%
 - Now the models are mainly for fraud detection.
 It’s harder to optimize the underwriting part as well.
 They’re all high credit risk anyways basically (just virtue of them dirt poor with no buffer)